eyolfson/research-2016-ecoop-artifact/README.md

     cd ~/abs/src/llvm-csan-0.0.1/projects/compiler-rt/test/csan

+Note: if you haven't built the tool, this directory will not exist, do the following first:

+    cd ~/abs
+    makepkg -o

 The expected test results are embedded within the source files themselves.
 Any lines with `CHECK` are expected to occur on `stderr` when the source file is compiled and run with our tool enabled.
 Any lines beginning with `CHECK-NOT`